totaljs/eshop/readme.md

 __CMS__:

 - new widgets can be added between widgets
-- add search field (CMSEDITOR creates keywords from the content)
+- added search field (CMS EDITOR creates keywords from the content)
+- added keywords field
+- added Font-Awesome lists for CMS EDITOR
+- added categorization for widgets
 - fixed height of CMS editor